KSpiliop/LPSOLVE_in_Python/README.md

     lpsolve('set_row_name',lp,10+j,'SECOND'+str(j))
 ```

-The last step is to define all variables as binary using 'set_binary'.
+The last step before the solution is to define all variables as binary using 'set_binary'.
 The last argument (1) in these calls is a True flag.
+In other problems we might specify bounds, SOS sets etc.

 We also export the model in a file, in LP format.
 This can be used for confirmation or read from the [LPSOLVE IDE](http://lpsolve.sourceforge.net/5.5/IDE.htm "LPSOLVE IDE").
 LPSOLVE also allows the model export into MPS format.

 Finally, we call 'solve'.
 The return code is 0 (success).
 We can now retrieve the value of the objective function ('get_objective') and the values of the non-zero variables in the solution ('get_variables') using the first element returned.
-We do NOT dimension any variable to accept the variables as the lpsolve driver takes care of the dimensioning.
+We do NOT dimension any variable for the returned values, as the lpsolve driver takes care of the dimensioning.
 The same applies for the call to 'get_constraints' to retrieve the LHS of the constraints at the optimal solution.

 The optimal solution is to use L1,L2,L3 and L5 and assign:
 - D4 to L1